-No business, no matter its size nor the industry it’s in, is immune to the risk of a disaster.
-Although mega-catastrophes, like earthquakes and major power outages, rarely occur, smaller-scale unwelcome events pose equal or greater risk because they happen more often.
+No business, no matter its size or the industry it’s in, is immune to the risk of a disaster.
+Although mega-catastrophes, like earthquakes and major power outages, rarely occur, smaller-scale unwelcome events pose an equal or greater risk because they happen more often.

 FEMA estimates that nearly half of small businesses facing a disaster never reopen their doors.
 That’s why it’s critical to have a disaster recovery plan in place before the unthinkable strikes.
 Knowing what to do in an emergency will help you spring into action so you can resume serving your customers and community.